kungming2/translator-BOT-reborn/docs/points.md

 * `points`;
 * `post_id`.

 Monthly language multipliers are cached in `cache.db`'s `multiplier_cache` table.
 If a multiplier is not cached, Ziwen attempts to read the language's statistics wiki page and calculate the multiplier from the latest row.
 If that fails, the multiplier falls back to `20`.
-Unknown-language posts use a normalized value of `4`.
+Unknown-language posts use a normalized value of `4` and bypass the wiki/cache lookup.

 ## Awarding Rules